secured lock Secured with SHA-256 Encryption

 State Legislators and the Minnesota Department of Transportation are still wary of allowing self-driving cars on public roads.
 However, if the lawmakers pass the current bills, these cars may be allowed on private roads.

-What are the DUI Laws in Minnesota?
+DUI Laws in Minnesota

 In 2017, a total of 85 people in Minnesota died because of alcohol-impaired driving, of which seven were under 21 years old.